EveryReach/.github/profile/README.md

 #### 📖 About Us

-EverReach's mission is simple, yet bold: **Break AI out of its ivory tower**.
+EveryReach's mission is simple, yet bold: **Break AI out of its ivory tower**.

 We believe: